Case management standards—criminal law

 - reaching a common agreement on the factual basis for a plea.

-Due to the limitations of duty lawyer services, different duty lawyers will often appear on separate occasions for defendants.
-This means complex, prolonged negotiations will be impractical.
+Due to the nature of the duty lawyer service, different duty lawyers will often appear on separate occasions for defendants.
+This means complex, prolonged negotiations can be impractical.

 Duty lawyers should not attempt case conferencing for matters requiring complex and lengthy negotiations.
 These matters should be adjourned and defendants should be advised to apply for legal aid or get private legal representation.